-The Science of Likability explains 27 principles of likability taken by 27 social sciences studies.
+The Science of Likability lists 27 principles of likability taken from 27 social sciences studies.

 In this summary of “The Science of Likability” I will focus on the most significant studies that will help you become a more likable person.

 #1.
 Determine People’s Mood

 Determining people’s mood can be a great way of assessing whether it’s a good time to spend time with them, ask them for something or whether or not it’s a good idea to interact with them at all or.

 To turn an enemy into a friend, ask them a favor.

 Cognitive dissonance dictates that they will justify the favor with the reason that they have done you a favor because they must like you.

 But also, righteously notes Patrick King, don’t just ask for favors but also do people favors.

 Trying to keep a balance is important because people keep track of favors and of the “social balance”.

 #3.
 Eliminate Inequalities Among Friends